When Heartburn Medications Can Be Dangerous

 Chronic stress and poor sleep can lead to inflammation in your body and interfere with your digestion to increase your risk of heartburn.
 To improve your stomach acid levels naturally, it is important that you reduce stress and improve your sleep.
 Spend your time with positive people that you love, reduce stressful activities, spend more time in nature, do some grounding walking barefoot on grass, journal, meditate, practice gratitude, pray or engage in spiritual practices, and smile more.

 Develop a nighttime routine that works for you.
-Stay away from electronics, stressful activities, and food several hours before bed.
+Stay away from electronics, stressful activities, and food for several hours before bed.
 Sip on herbal tea and wind down with relaxing activities.
 Make sure that you sleep in a dark room on a comfortable bed, bedding, and pillow.
 Make sure you get 7 to 9 hours of sleep each night.

 Heal Gut Infections

-Gut infections can lead to gut dysbiosis causes imbalanced stomach acid and heartburn.
+Gut infections can lead to gut dysbiosis causing imbalanced stomach acid and heartburn.
 To improve your stomach acid levels, it is critical that you address gut infections.
 H Pylori is a bacterium that is one of the most common culprits behind gut infections.
 H Pylori infections can lead to stomach ulcers, gallbladder issues, heartburn, anemia, osteoporosis, and autoimmunity.

 To find out if you have an H pylori infection, I recommend this simple and affordable test.
 Along with anti-inflammatory, anti-microbial diet, I recommend plenty of garlic, onions, and herbs such as oregano, basil, thyme, ginger, and turmeric, and supplementing with GI Clear to support healthy microbial activity in your gut.
 To learn more about H Pylori infections, I recommend this article (19, 20, 21).